RileySun/Anim8/README.md

 # Anim8

-My personal CSS3 Animation Library
+A CSS3 Animation Library I Created For Use in Web Development

+Is A Work In Progress